 Organised by Dublin City Council, the 2017 Award was launched today [21st November] by Lord Mayor, Brendan Carr, Patron of the Award, who praised the International DUBLIN Literary Award for its promotion of excellence in world literature as well as for the opportunity to promote Irish writing internationally.
 ‘Like every year’, he said, ‘readers will find new books and new authors through the Award, and they can pit themselves against the international panel of judges and pick their own favourite novel, before I announce the winner on 21st June next year’.

 Libraries in Brazil, Croatia, Germany, Jamaica, Poland, Portugal, Switzerland and the USA nominated the African titles for the award.

 The award was won by Moroccan author Tahar Ben Jelloun in 2004 for his novel This Blinding Absence of Light.
-A number of African writers have also been shortlisted over the years, Yasmina Khadra and Mahi Binebine (Morocco), Chimamanda Ngozi Adichie and Chris Abani (Nigeria), Scholastique Mukasonga (Rwanda), J.M.
+A number of African writers have also been shortlisted over the years, Yasmina Khadra (Algeria), Mahi Binebine (Morocco), Chimamanda Ngozi Adichie and Chris Abani (Nigeria), Scholastique Mukasonga (Rwanda), J.M.
 Coetzee, Achmat Dangor and André Brink (South Africa).

 The African titles on the 2017 longlist are:

 A General Theory of Oblivion by José Eduardo Agualusa, (Angola) translated from the Portuguese by Daniel Hahn

 The Automobile Club of Egypt by Alaa al Aswany, (Egypt) translated from the Arabic by Russell Harris

 Confession of the Lioness by Mia Couto, (Mozambique) translated from the Portuguese by David Brookshaw

 The Meursault Investigation by Kamel Daoud, (Algeria) translated from the French by John Cullen